Learning Actionable Counterfactual Explanations in Large State Spaces: Datasets: Supplemental Details

 Below, we describe the single-agent hl-continuous CFE generation and the creation of the four semi-synthetic, agent–hl-continuous CFE datasets from the training/testing BMI and WHR datasets and the \(2\) forms of hl-continuous actions: Food+monetary costs and Food+caloric costs actions.
 Figure~\ref{fig:ex_fa_da} shows examples of the generated hl-continuous CFEs for BMI and WHR agents.

-We first trained and fine-tuned the \textit{solver} and \textit{max\_iter} hyperparameters of logistic regression models on the BMI and WHR training sets.
-The best-performing models achieved test accuracies of \(72.78\%\) on the BMI dataset and \(85.18\%\) on the WHR dataset.
-Using these trained models, we identified the classifier parameters required for single-agent CFE generation (see Equation~\ref{eq:hl-continuous}) and the agents needing CFEs in the training/testing BMI and WHR datasets.

-For each negatively classified agent, we generated hl-continuous CFEs using two types of actions: Foods+monetary costs and Foods+caloric costs.
+For each negatively classified BMI and WHR train/test set agent, we generated hl-continuous CFEs using two types of actions: Foods+monetary costs and Foods+caloric costs.
 Leveraging the respective classifier parameters and the ILP formulation (Equation~\ref{eq:hl-continuous}), we computed two distinct CFEs for each agent, one optimized for monetary cost and the other for caloric cost, each specifying an optimal set of food items.

 As a result, we produced four unique agent–hl-continuous CFE datasets.
 We generated two CFEs for each training/testing BMI agent, one for each form of hl-continuous actions, yielding \(40692\) agent–CFE pairs for training and \(10167\) pairs for testing in each case.
 Similarly, for the WHR dataset, we generated \(6387\) training and \(1603\) testing agent–CFE pairs for both Foods+monetary and Foods+caloric costs.